Justin Bieber: 2007–2009: Career beginnings and My World

+In early 2007, aged 12, Bieber performed Ne-Yo's "So Sick" for a local singing competition in Stratford, in which he placed in the top three.
+Mallette posted a video of the performance on YouTube for their family and friends to see.
+She continued to upload videos of Bieber singing covers of various R&B songs, and Bieber's popularity on the site grew.
+In the same year, Bieber busked shows in front of the Avon Theatre steps with a rented guitar during tourism season.

-While searching for videos of a different singer, Scooter Braun, a former marketing executive of So So Def Recordings, clicked on one of Bieber's 2007 YouTube videos by accident, where he was covering Ne-Yo's "So Sick".
+While searching for videos of a different singer, Scooter Braun, a former marketing executive of So So Def Recordings, clicked on one of Bieber's 2007 YouTube videos by accident, where he was covering "So Sick".
 Impressed, Braun tracked down Bieber's school, the theatre Bieber was performing at, and finally contacted his mother Mallette, who was initially reluctant because of Braun's Judaism.
 She remembered praying, "God, I gave him to you.
 You could send me a Christian man, a Christian label!", and, "God, you don't want this Jewish kid to be Justin's man, do you?"
 However, church elders convinced her to let Bieber go with Braun.
 At age 13, Bieber went to Atlanta, Georgia, with Braun to record demo tapes.
 Bieber began singing for Usher one week later.
 Bieber soon signed with RBMG (Raymond Braun Media Group), a joint venture between Braun and Usher.
 Justin Timberlake was reportedly also in the running to sign Bieber but lost the bidding war to Usher, partly due to the idea that two associated singers of the same name would confuse the market.

 Usher then sought assistance in finding a label home for the artist from then manager Chris Hicks, who helped engineer an audition with his contact L.A.
 Reid of the Island Def Jam Music Group.
 Reid signed Bieber to Island Records in October 2008 (resulting in a joint venture between RBMG and Island Records) and appointed Hicks as executive vice-president of Def Jam, where he could manage Bieber's career at the label.
 Bieber then moved to Atlanta with his mother to pursue further work with Braun and Usher.
 Braun became Bieber's manager in 2008.